nicholaswilde/recipes/docs/asian/easy-vegan-ramen.md

 When you’re 30 minutes from serving, prepare any desired toppings (see notes for miso-glazed carrots (optional), miso-glazed baby bok choy (optional), and quick-seared extra-firm tofu).

-### Step 8
+### Step 8 - Noodles

-NOODLES: Fill a large saucepan or pot with water and bring to a boil.
+Fill a large saucepan or pot with water and bring to a boil.
 Once boiling, add ramen noodles (depending on size of pan you may need to do this in two batches // use fewer or more batches if altering batch size) and cook according to package instructions – about 4 to 5 minutes.
 Drain and set aside.